 Our short title is the Quality Agency.

 Our Chief Executive Officer (CEO) is appointed by the Minister for the Department of Health.

 The Minister appoints an Advisory Council.
-Our annual report will be tabled in the Parliament, and we will appear at the regular Senate Estimates hearings three times a year.
+Our annual report is tabled in the Parliament yearly, and we appear at the Senate Estimates hearings three times a year.

 The accreditation processes are set out in the Quality Agency Principles 2013.